How Fear (Especially of Failure) and Procrastination Are Connected and What To Do About It

 • Procrastinating can lead to various other issues, such as increased stress, increased interpersonal conflicts, and failure to achieve goals.

-Types of fear that can cause procrastination
+Types of fears that can cause procrastination

 The following are common fears that can cause procrastination: